Quick feedback after launch

 The product was launched with a big marketing campaign to support it.
 As expected sales took off and increased but very soon after sales began to fall flat.
 The company called Wonderflow in to find out why, given that overall feedback seemed positive and all of the market assumptions seemed to be correct.
 The assumption was that some feature of the launch process had gone wrong or had been poorly communicated.

 - Key question: find out what went ‘wrong’ with the product launch

-- Find out what data to collect and to analyse
+- Find out what data to collect and to analyze

 ”Your most unhappy customers are your greatest source of learning

 Many products were sold online, giving Wonderflow the opportunity to collect valuable feedback from the e-commerce platform.
-Furthermore, feedback on several blogs for young parents were also analysed.
+Furthermore, feedback, reviews and reportage on several independent blogs for young parents were also analysed.
 All this data was collected, cleaned and all structured in one database.

-By analyzing the customer feedback data by using the AI-based NLP engine of Wonderflow, it came to light that the product had one big omission, which had nothing to do with technology failures.
-The product would only notify parents in case of the temperature of their baby changed, yet it did not tell them if all was still the same (no news is good news).
-Worried parents wanted constant updates, so had to get out of bed in the middle of the night to double-check the baby’s temperature.
-Their assumption was that the app wasn’t working, as it didn’t tell them anything.
+By analyzing the customer feedback data by using the AI-based NLP (Natural Language Processing) engine of Wonderflow, it came to light that the product had one big omission, which had nothing to do with technology failures.
+The product would only notify parents in case of the temperature of their baby changed, yet it did not tell them if nothing had changed.
+The assumption with product developers was that no news was good news and parents only wanted to be notified when something was not normal.

-Cause: It turned out the none of the product developers were parents themselves and therefore didn’t fully understand the customer group on an emotional level- they assumed that parents would only want to be notified when there was a problem with the child’s condition.
+Cause: It turned out that none of the product developers were parents themselves and therefore didn’t fully understand the customer group on an emotional level- they assumed that parents would only want to be notified when there was a problem with the child’s condition.
 However, the lack of feedback was perceived as bad news by the parents.
 Customers consequently felt the product was either broken or nonfunctional in some way.